 - Hashimoto B, et. al: Ultrasound evaluation of polyhydramnios and twin pregnancy.
 Am J Obstet Gynecol 1986; 154:1069-1072

 If you believe your doctors mishandled your polyhydramnios and it harmed your baby call the birth injury lawyers at Miller & Zois for a free consultation.
-Our malpractice lawyer are based in Maryland but handle birth injury cases all over the country.
+Our medical malpractice lawyers handle birth injury cases all over the country.
 Call us at 800-553-8082 or request a consultation online.